People We Meet on Vacation (film): Production

-The film has Marty Bowen, Wyck Godfrey, and Isaac Klausner as producers for Temple Hill.
-The film is being produced under Sony Pictures first look deal with Netflix.
-Brett Haley is set to direct, with Yulin Kuang adapting the screenplay.
+The film was produced by Wyck Godfrey, Marty Bowen, and Isaac Klausner for Temple Hill.
+In addition, it was produced under Sony Pictures first look deal with Netflix.
+Brett Haley directed with Yulin Kuang, Amos Vernon, and Nunzio Randazzo adapting the screenplay.
 In July 2024, Emily Bader and Tom Blyth joined the lead cast.
-Sarah Catherine Hook, Jameela Jamil, Lucien Laviscount and Lukas Gage joined in September 2024.
+Sarah Catherine Hook, Jameela Jamil, Lucien Laviscount, and Lukas Gage joined in September 2024.
 Additional casting included the addition of Alan Ruck and Molly Shannon.
 Principal photography began that month.

 Release

-It is scheduled to be released on January 9, 2026.
+People We Meet on Vacation was released on Netflix on January 9, 2026.